TheFuturoHouse.com | Latest Site News & Updates

 It seems that tenacity, ingenuity and plain old standing up for your rights won the day and the prosecutor threw in the towel leaving Barney able to use his locomotive horns as needed to drown out intrusive music or perhaps more likely cause the volume to be turned down.

-Me I say "go get em Barney."
-Whatever the law says about "music" and "reasonable people" I have had to put up with loud intrusive music from neighbors before and let me tell you - it is NOISE.
-Maybe next time I will not just "grin - or is that grimace - and bear it" but instead take a page out of "Barney's Book" and pay a quick visit to www.trainhorns.com.
+We say "go get em Barney."
+Whatever the law says about "music" and "reasonable people" we have had to put up with loud intrusive music from neighbors before and let us tell you - it is NOISE.
+Maybe next time we will not just "grin - or is that grimace - and bear it" but instead take a page out of "Barney's Book" and pay a quick visit to www.trainhorns.com.

 Barney - thanks so much for sharing your story and your photo.